This page contains affiliate links.

 Each of my theme packs, which you can view in my store, contain a large variety of pocket chart sentences.
 I share a small set as a freebie from each theme pack.
 These are excellent for teaching concepts of print such as concept of word and left to right progression.
 They’re also great for teaching sight words!

 Simple Alphabet Books

 If you’re just starting to teach the alphabet to your toddler, these books are perfect.
 A free printable book for each letter of the alphabet!
 To download each book individually, click on the image.
-To purchase the entire set in just one download (plus get two bonus books!), visit my TPT store.

 In addition to these math printables, I share a variety of playful ways to learn about math with items you may have lying around your house.
 Visit my math page for all of my math activities organized by skill.

 I teach my preschoolers to write the alphabet using a progression of easy to hard handwriting pages.
 To learn more, visit my handwriting page.

 I love to create spelling games for my kids to use as we learn through Word Study (you can read my 5-part Word Study series if you’re curious about that!).

 Here you’ll find sample spelling lessons with printables.
 Even if your child is not in the within-word stage of spelling, these lessons will give you a flavor for how to teach spelling with word study.
 If your child is in the within-word stage, you can start with these seven lessons and continue with the lists found in the book Words Their Way.